swachtma/reactivating-rails-app/.docker/README.md

 ## Bringing the Swarm Online

-If you are creating a new swarm, you will need to activate swarm mode with `docker swarm init --advertise-addr <droplet public IP>`.
+If you are creating a new swarm, you need to activate swarm mode with `docker swarm init --advertise-addr <droplet public IP>`.

 ## Docker Secrets

-When recreating a new swarm you will need to execute the following command to create the needed Docker Secrets.
-These values are stored in LastPass Secure Notes.
+When creating a new swarm, execute the following command to create the needed Docker Secrets.
+Find these values in LastPass Secure Notes.

 ```
 echo -n "" | docker secret create pg_database -